stanislavkononiuk/App/contributingGuides/PROPOSAL_TEMPLATE.md

 ## Proposal

 ### Please re-state the problem that we are trying to solve in this issue.
+Design in mobile and API integration and filtering
 ### What is the root cause of that problem?
+API delay and apply state variable
 ### What changes do you think we should make in order to solve the problem?
 <!-- DO NOT POST CODE DIFFS -->
+Componentization while building project
+API Integration, filter function, layout, pixel perfect
 ### What alternative solutions did you explore?
 (Optional)
+After runing time of API to get currency , it is to use it.
 **Reminder:** Please use plain English, be brief and avoid jargon.
 Feel free to use images, charts or pseudo-code if necessary.
 Do not post large multi-line diffs or write walls of text.
 Do not create PRs unless you have been hired for this job.

 <!---